koriroys/pakyow-docs/docs/0001-0006-nested_routes.md

   - GET /foo
   - GET /foo/bar
   - GET /foo/cannot_see_this
-  - GET /foo/cannot_see_this/nope

-The last two routes also have a before hook called `protect`.
-As expected, hooks are applied at and below the depth they are defined.
+The grouped route inherits the `protect` hook from the group it belongs in.
+So as expected, hooks are applied at and below the depth they are defined.

 #### Nested Template Paths